websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-jboss-eap.md

 # Installing on JBoss EAP

-Installing on JBoss EAP requires installing dependencies, modifying scripts and descriptors, and deploying the DXP WAR file.
+Installing on JBoss EAP requires installing the DXP WAR, installing dependencies, configuring JBoss, and deploying DXP.
 You must also configure your database and mail server connections.

+## Prerequisites

 Liferay DXP requires Java JDK 8 or 11.
 See [the compatibility matrix](https://help.liferay.com/hc/en-us/articles/360049238151) for further information.